Summer School “The EU Area of Criminal Justice”

 The lectures are held in English, and all participants receive a certificate of attendance.

-While we are finalizing the details, rest assured that with top experts in the field, you will engage in high-level training and lively debates on key issues.
+While we are finalizing the programme, rest assured that with top experts in the field, you will engage in high-level training and lively debates on key issues.

 Don't miss this opportunity - mark your calendar and stay tuned for updates!